GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

     print(file.read())        # READ NO TEXT AS NO MORE CONTENT TO READ.
 ```

-The `read-lines()` method is used to return a list of text of each line.
-The method does accept an argument and works the same as a read method: it designates how many bytes to read.
+The `readlines()` method returns a list of text of each line.
+The method does accept an argument that represents how many bytes to read.
+Similarly, the `readline()` method that only reads a single line.

-Don't get confused with `Readline()` method which only reads the first line in a string.

 ```
 [filename.txt]